rajdeeppaul/pagination/example/README.md

-Instruction to run example code(s):
+Instructions to run example code:

  1. Download and import `world database` from https://dev.mysql.com/doc/index-other.html
  2. Download `example` directory, containing all the example files, and place it in your server's root directory